edsml-sm1122/acds-moonshot/README.md

 <img src=image_1.png width="300"/>

 #### 3) Optional:
-- Input box 1: Add information about image resolution in metres per pixel (m/px).
+- `Input box 1`: Add information about image resolution in metres per pixel (m/px).
 The default is 100 m/px.
-- Input box 2: Add information about IoU threshold.
+- `Input box 2`: Add information about IoU threshold.
 The default is 0.5.

 #### 4) Tick the desired output settings.
 Depending on the ticked boxes, the software will output: